PolarizationEfficienciesWildes v1#

 Alternatively, previously calculated polarizer and/or analyser efficiency workspaces can be passed to the InputPolarizerEfficiency and InputAnalyserEfficiency properties respectively.
 If workspaces are provided for both then they are used directly as the output polarizer and analyser efficiencies.
 If only one is provided then it is used to solve for the other efficiency.

-Both types of input workspace group should contain four child workspaces.
-A flipper configuration must be passed to the Flippers property to identify which child workspaces in the input group(s) correspond to which instrument configurations.
-The Flippers property takes a string in the form '00, 01, 10, 11', which would indicate both flippers off, analyzer flipper on, polarizer flipper on, both flippers on.
+A flipper configuration must be passed to the Flippers property to identify which child workspaces in the input group(s) correspond to which instrument configuration.
+Each input workspace group should therefore contain an appropriate number of child workspaces, corresponding to the number relevant instrument configurations.
+The Flippers property takes a string in a form such as '00, 01, 10, 11' (Polarization Analysis (PA)), or '0, 1' Polarized Neutron Reflectivity (PNR).
+For PA, '00, 01, 10, 11' indicates: flippers off, analyzer flipper on, polarizer flipper on, both flippers on.
 The flipper configuration can be provided in any order that matches the child workspaces in the input group(s).

 As a minimum, the algorithm calculates the polarizing and analysing flipper efficiencies, producing two output workspaces that give these values as a function of wavelength.